ortegas4/cmse492_project_ortegas4/README.md

 ├── docs/                     # Project documentation, reports, and presentation materials

 └── requirements.txt          # List of Python dependencies and package versions needed to run the project

+#Generative AI was used to help develop the project, and will be labeled when it has been used.